Peergos/Peergos/content/pages/cooking-with-buddycloud-chat-app.md

 }
 ~~~~

-And you must send presence to the buddycloud server to inform it you're online:
+And you must send presence to the peergos server to inform it you're online:
 ~~~~
-function sendPresenceToBuddycloudServer(){
+function sendPresenceToPeergosServer(){
-    socket.send('xmpp.buddycloud.presence', {});
+    socket.send('xmpp.peergos.presence', {});
 }
 ~~~~